GVNG/SQLCPPBridgeFramework/README.md

 Restrictions:
 -------------
-* At the current moment inheritance of enumerated containers of basic types is not supported;
+* At the current moment inheritance of iterable containers of basic types is not supported;
 * Containers stack, queue (obviously non-iterable) and forward_list are not supported either.